malwux/malwux/README.md

 (the art is not mine)

-And be careful what you download, no one will be held responsible for your actions.
+And be careful what you download from my secretary, no one will be held responsible for your actions.

 **I'm not a programmer or a computer expert, just a bored guy with a PC**